Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Attack on MaMaDroid

-Fig.\ref{fig_result_mama_num_feature}(a) presented the upper bound of API calls added by JSMA for SVM, RF, 1-NN, and 3-NN.
-It can be found that it requires less API call insertion for attacking SVM.
-The possible reason is that the SVM can be well approximated by the neural network substitute.
-Therefore, by only inserting a few API calls, a malware can be misclassified by SVM.
-Adversarial example for 1-NN, 3-NN, and RF generally requires more API calls.
-The possible reason is that the decision boundaries of these algorithm were not well approximated by the substitute neural network.
-The actual API call modifications under different upper bounds are summarised in Fig.\ref{fig_result_mama_num_feature}(b).
-Optimising an adversarial example for SVM requires few actual modifications to achieve the optimal solution.
-While optimising adversarial examples towards other classifiers tends to be more dynamic.
-More features within the allowed range to achieve the optimum.

-\subsubsection{Evaluation results by manipulation strategy.}
+\subsubsection{Evaluation results by manipulation strategy}

-As presented in Section \ref{apk_modification_mama}, two strategies can apply to the proposed APK manipulation method.
-In simple manipulation strategy, calls originated from any caller can be inserted into the smali code; while in sophisticated manipulation strategy, only API calls originated from \texttt{self-defined} or \texttt{obfuscated} family/package can be added.
-Thus, we examine the feasibility of the sophisticated manipulation strategy, by restricting that only the values of the calls originated from self-defined/obfuscated can be modified in the feature space.
-We craft both low-confidence and high-confidence adversarial examples by setting the hyper-parameter $\kappa$ in the algorithm as 0 and 100, respectively.
-Fig. \ref{fig_result_mama_each_group} presents the evasion rates and the corresponding average distortions.
-In the low-confidence attack, the evasion rate are 22\%, 18\%, 29\%, and 28\%, in RF, SVM, 1-NN, and 3-NN, respectively, with 50, 30, 24, and 25 calls in average to be added.
-In the high-confidence attack, 59\%, 64\%, 53\%, 45\% of the malware samples evade the detection of the above mentioned classifiers, respectively.
-The distortion of such attack is also high, with in average 2021, 281, 671, 824 API calls to be added to each malware sample.
-However, we argue that since the process of code insertion is automated, adding more number of API calls is a trivial task.
+As presented in Section \ref{apk_modification_mama}, two strategies can be applied to the proposed APK manipulation method.
+In simple manipulation strategy, API calls originated from any caller can be inserted into the smali code; while in sophisticated manipulation strategy, only API calls originated from \texttt{android}, \texttt{google}, \texttt{self-defined} and \texttt{obfuscated} can be added.
+Thus, we examine the feasibility of the sophisticated manipulation strategy, by restricting that only the values of the calls originated from aforementioned families can be modified in the feature space.
+Fig. \ref{fig_result_mama_each_group} presents the evasion rates and the corresponding average distortions of applying simple manipulation strategy and sophisticated manipulation strategy in scenario FTB, respectively.
+In the simple manipulation strategy, the evasion rate are 100\%, 100\%, 83\%, and 100\%, in RF, SVM, 3-NN, and DNN, respectively, with 55, 2, 65, and 9 API calls in average to be added; while in the sophisticated manipulation strategy, the evasion rate slightly decreased to 99\%, 96\%, 58\%, and 100\%, respectively.
+The number of API calls to be injected in the sophisticated manipulation strategy are in average 46, 14, 16, and 9, respectively.
+The results demonstrate that sophisticated manipulation strategy can also achieve a high evasion rate with only a small number of API calls to be injected into the APK.